Asthma Care Services in Atlanta

 Asthma can be a serious and even dangerous disease that affects up to 26 million Americans.
 There are three major factors of asthma:

-- Airway Obstruction – When your breath normally there are banks of muscle in your airways that are relaxed and allows the air to move freely.
+- Airway Obstruction – When you breath normally there are banks of muscles in your airways that are relaxed and allows the air to move freely.
 However, people with asthma and other colds or diseases, cause the bands to tighten, less air is then flowing causing a person to feel shortness of breath and cause wheezing.

 - Inflammation – People with asthma can have swollen/red bronchial tubes.
 Inflammation can cause long-term damage to your lungs.
-The best way to make sure that no damage is caused, you should see a doctor and get the proper treatment for your Asthma.
+The best way to make sure that no damage is caused, you should see an allergy doctor and get the proper treatment for your Asthma.

 What Causes or Can Trigger Asthma?